 Click here for dates and availability

-Week 1: CIT’s go on a 5-day Backpacking trip in Rocky Mountain National Park where the group bonds with each other, refines their personal leadership style, and gets trained on some basic camp counselor topics such as risk management, dealing with negative behavior in a positive way, simple songs and games, age group characteristics, etc.
+Week 1: CIT’s go on a 5-day Backpacking trip in Rocky Mountain National Park where the group bonds with each other, refines their personal leadership style, and gets trained on some basic camp counselor topics such as risk management, behavior development, simple songs and games, age group characteristics, and relationship building.

-Other events during the CIT program include a service project, dinner at the CCO Executive Director’s house, a one-day rafting trip on the Upper Colorado River, a CIT “Exchange” where CITs get to see another YMCA camp for a day, and the opportunity to teach first-year Leadership Training Program campers about Leave No Trace.
+Other events during the CIT program include a service project, dessert at the CCO Summer Camp Director’s house, a half-day rafting trip on the Upper Colorado River, a CIT “Exchange” where CITs get to see another YMCA camp for a day, and the opportunity to teach first-year Leadership Training Program campers about Leave No Trace.

 Weekend camp is available after odd-numbered sessions.
 If your camper is planning on participating in another program directly before or after their CIT session, please check to see that weekend camp is available.